joelouthan/theologic.us/content/posts/prayers/2020-08-27-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

+      Isaiah 59:1-8 (ESV)
+      Behold, the Lord's hand is not shortened, that it cannot save, or his ear dull, that it cannot hear;
+      but your iniquities have made a separation between you and your God,
+      and your sins have hidden his face from you so that he does not hear.
+      For your hands are defiled with blood and your fingers with iniquity;
+      your lips have spoken lies;
+      your tongue mutters wickedness.
+      No one enters suit justly;
+      no one goes to law honestly;
+      they rely on empty pleas, they speak lies, they conceive mischief and give birth to iniquity.
+      They hatch adders' eggs;
+      they weave the spider's web;
+      he who eats their eggs dies,
+      and from one that is crushed a viper is hatched.
+      Their webs will not serve as clothing;
+      men will not cover themselves with what they make.
+      Their works are works of iniquity,
+      and deeds of violence are in their hands.
+      Their feet run to evil,
+      and they are swift to shed innocent blood;
+      their thoughts are thoughts of iniquity;
+      desolation and destruction are in their highways.
+      The way of peace they do not know, and there is no justice in their paths;
+      they have made their roads crooked;
+      no one who treads on them knows peace.

+My God,

+This was me.
+Then you saved me.

+Because you arm is not too shortened.

+Amen.

 ## Pray for Sarah and her friends